paul-london/Bioinformatics/README.md

 # Bioinformatics Projects

 Welcome to my bioinformatics projects repository!
 Here you will find pipelines and training resources that I've developed and worked with to streamline genomic data analysis.
+Most of the projects are related to the Genomic Data Science Specialization course by Johns Hopkins University (Coursera) plus interest in production-ready NGS analysis pipelines related to my work in a molecular diagnostics laboratory.

 ## 🚀 Core Topics